 Though an attractive addition to a garden, this plant is invasive to BC, and should be replaced with suitable, non-invasive alternatives.
 Alternatives recommended in the Grow Me Instead booklet include Oregon grape (berberis (mahonia) nervosa) and winter daphne (daphne odora).
-Refer to the Grow Me Instead booklet for more detailed information.
-Hard copies can also be ordered through the online store or ISCBC office.
+Hard copies can also be ordered through the online store.

 Hand-pulling is the most effective method for small infestations of this dangerous invasive plant.
 Gloves should be worn to protect against the caustic sap.
 Shrubs that are too large for hand-pulling may require digging out.
 After pulling, monitor the area for any new seedlings and cover with a deep mulch.

 Invasive plants are the second greatest threat to biodiversity after habitat loss— prevention is key to halt their spread.
 Contact the ISCBC at 1-888-WEEDSBC or visit www.bcinvasives.ca to find out ways you can help stop invasive plants through ‘smart’ gardening practices.